Francis Murphy (judge)

-Francis Dominick Murphy is an Irish judge and barrister who served as judge of the Irish High Court between 1982 and 1996 and was appointed to the Supreme Court of Ireland in 1996, serving until 2002.
-He was the chair of the group which produced the Ferns Report in 2005.
+Francis Dominick Murphy is a former Irish judge and barrister who served as a Judge of the Supreme Court from 1996 to 2002 and a Judge of the High Court from 1982 and 1996.
+He was also the chair of the group which produced the Ferns Report in 2005.

 Early life

 Murphy became a senior counsel in 1969.
 In addition to practice, he taught as a professor at the King's Inns.
 He served a term as chairman of the Bar Council of Ireland.
 He became a bencher of the King's Inns in 1975.

 Judicial career

 High Court

 He became a judge of the High Court in 1982.
 He was in charge of insolvency matters in the High Court during the 1990s and oversaw the insolvency process related to The Irish Press.
 Murphy served on an advisory committee to the Law Reform Commission.

 Supreme Court

 Murphy was appointed to the Supreme Court of Ireland in April 1996.
 He acted at various points as presiding judge in the Court of Criminal Appeal.

-In 2000 he conducted an inquiry into Donnchadh O'Buachalla, a judge of the District Court, over allegations of bias in overseeing the grant of a licence to operate the Jack White's Inn pub to Catherine Nevin, who was a friend of O'Buachalla's.
+In 2000, he conducted an inquiry into Donnchadh O'Buachalla, a judge of the District Court, over allegations of bias in overseeing the grant of a licence to operate the Jack White's Inn pub to Catherine Nevin, who was a friend of O'Buachalla's.
 He found there while there were errors of judgement, there was no abuse of the legal process.

 In the Supreme Court's decision in Maguire v.
 Ardagh, arising out of an Oireachtas inquiry into the death of John Carthy, he was one of two judges to dissent.
 The majority found that the Oireachtas could not inquire into a Garda operation.
 Murphy and the Chief Justice Ronan Keane held that the Oireachtas did have such power.

 He retired in October 2002.
 His position was filled by Brian McCracken.